The Bamboos (funk band): 2010–2014: 4, Medicine Man and Fever in the Road

 In 2010, The Bamboos released their fourth studio album, 4.
 Kano Hollamby produced the album cover artwork which depicts the band looking out of framed boxes, and two video clips were produced for the album's opening singles.
-UK's Blues & Soul Magazine called it "Simply Stunning" and "an Instant Classic".
+The British Blues & Soul magazine called it "Simply Stunning" and "an instant classic".
 Once again, the band supported the album with an Australian and European tour.
-The song "On the Sly" was later used in a scene of the hit U.S movie Crazy, Stupid, Love.
-"You Ain't No Good" featured on the U.S TV show Hellcats.
+The song "On the Sly" was later used in a scene of the American film Crazy, Stupid, Love.
+"You Ain't No Good" featured on the US TV show Hellcats.

 In 2012, The Bamboos released their fifth studio album, Medicine Man.
 The album consisted of 12 vocal tracks, featuring Kylie Auldist and guests including Aloe Blacc, Daniel Merriweather, Tim Rogers, Megan Washington, Bobby Flynn and Ella Thompson (the latter who would join the band as a full-time member in the same year).
 Current drummer Graeme Pogson replaced Daniel Farrugia in 2011.
 Medicine Man peaked at number 28 on the ARIA Charts.
 The album's lead single "I Got Burned" was the band's most commercially successful single to date, gaining crossover success with airplay on commercial stations such as Triple M and Nova and featured in the opening scene of successful Australian TV show House Husbands.
 The song would later rank at No. 54 on the Triple J Hottest 100, 2012.
 Medicine Man would go on to receive three ARIA Music Awards nominations at the ARIA Music Awards of 2012.
 They recorded a cover version of the Rolling Stones' "Can't You Hear Me Knocking" for Mojo Magazine (U.K) and released the free four-track EP Live at the Metro through their Facebook page in November 2012.